Where Can You Donate Furniture?

 How can you tell if an organization offers pickup services?

-The organization's website will generally include a link to schedule pickup services if available.
+The organization's website will generally include a link to schedule pickup services if it’s available.
 However, you can always call the charity if you can’t find the information online.

 How can I get rid of furniture that can’t be donated quickly?